-Joji: That sounds good.
+lan: That sound good.
 Will take a neem sapling.
-Is there anything else I need other than watering it?
+Is there anything else I need other that watering it?

 Mac: In the first year or two, it needs fertilizer.
 I stack organics composted fertilizer which is free of chemicals.
-I have stock and will give it to you.
-Till it grows to about 6 feet, you need to protect it from animals.
+I have stock and will give you.
+Mathew, till it grows to about 6 feet, you need to protect it from animals.

-Joji: Oh!!!
+lan: Oh!!!
 How I will do it.

 Mac: Oh!!!
-That's Simple, I will give you a tree guard.
+That's Simple, I will give you tree guard.
 You cover the sapling and once it grows up to about 6 feet, you can remove the tree guard.

-Joji: Fantastic!
+lan: Fantastic!
 Let me take the sapling, organic fertilizer, and the tree guard.